-Deferred Revenue - A portion of the Organization's revenue is derived from cost reimbursable grants and contracts, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+Unearned Revenue - A portion of the Organization's revenue is derived from cost reimbursable grants and contracts, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures or completed the performance requirements in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures or meeting the performance requirements are reported as refundable advances in the statement of financial position.
-As of December 31, 2022 the Organization had \$103,759 of refundable advances which are reported as deferred revenue.
+As of December 31, 2023 the Organization had \$-0- of refundable advances.

-Concentrations - The Organization received approximately 50% of its revenue from a single contract.
+Concentrations - The Organization received approximately 40% of its revenue from a single contract.

 Income taxes - Under provisions of Section 501(c)(3) of the Internal Revenue Code, the Organization is exempt from federal income taxes, except for net income from unrelated business activities.
-As of December 31, 2022 the Organization had no unrelated business activities subject to federal income taxes.
+As of December 31, 2023 the Organization had no unrelated business activities subject to federal income taxes.
 Management has evaluated the Organization's tax positions and concluded that the Organization had taken no uncertain tax positions that require adjustments to the financial statements.

 Contributions - The Organization reports contributions in accordance with Financial Accounting Standards Board Codification Topic 958.
 Contributions received are recorded as with and without donor restrictions depending on the existence and/or nature of any donor restrictions.
-There were no restrictions on contributions for the year ended December 31, 2022.
+There were no restrictions on contributions for the year ended December 31, 2023.